LBMC/wormRef/README.md

 <hr>

 ## Update info
+### v0.3
+ - Updated reference parameters with RAPToR bug fix
+ - Changed all RPKM to TPM
+ - Updated the embryo reference with stricter quality filter on samples
 ### v0.2
  - Updated the internal structure to match the new `RAPToR` interface witth data-packages.
  - Re-evaluated optimal interpolation of reference series using the new GEIM approach of `RAPToR`.